Introducing Math to Your Toddler: Numberpals Math Activities

 Learning Numbers with Numberpals

 Enjoy the time you spend with your toddler by playing some entertaining games with an educational twist!
+Similar to our alphabet toys are number plsuh toys are just as fun and educational.
 It's easy to involve your child in household tasks like meal prep and baking, or to emphasize numbers and counting during story time.
 Make a game out of spotting similar patterns, compare objects by size, or ask your child to count various objects to practice their numbers.
 All of these activities help to gradually build your child's math skills and set them up for success in school and beyond.

 Make learning numbers more fun with Numberpals.
 These plush, interactive numbers are easily incorporated into many math activities.
 Plus, children of all ages enjoy Numberpals.
 You can adapt games from basic number recognition for very young toddlers to counting games and then more complicated math like addition as your child grows and their abilities expand.
 Get your set of Numberpals plush numbers today!